-Takkanot “In the interests of peace” in Talmudic Literature – When a Halakhic ‘Truth’ Meets Interpersonal Relationships
+Takanot "In the Interests of Peace" in Talmudic Literature: When a Halakhic "Truth" Meets Interpersonal Relationships

-The halakhic system is a legal mechanism by which the sages of the Mishnaic-Talmudic period regulated all aspects of the life of the individual and the society.
-This system derived and rested on the earlier tradition of Biblical commandments that were recognized as Torath Chaim, a code for living that ought to be actualized.
-In the dialogue that arose between the Torah and "Life", the sages had to deal not only with disputes and conflicts that possibly arose from struggles about rights, resources, or feelings of injured honor, but also had to cope with the arena of common existence that was divided among social groups holding different ideas.
-Indeed, the heterogeneous nature of the community produced a variety of dilemmas and conflicts for which there were in fact clear halakhic answers, whereas strict adherence to the Halakhah would have exacted a drastic social price, expressed in rancorous animosities within the community and between the community and its neighbors
+The halakhic system is a legal mechanism by which the sages of the mishnaic-talmudic period regulated all aspects of the life of the individual and the society.
+This system derived from and rested on the earlier tradition of biblical commandments that were recognized as torat @hayim, a code for living that was intended to be actualized.
+In the dialogue that arose between Torah and "life," the sages not only had to address potential disputes and conflicts over rights, resources, or feelings of injured honor, but also had to cope with the arena of shared existence of social groups holding different ideas.
+Indeed, the heterogeneous nature of the Jewish community produced a variety of dilemmas and conflicts for which there were, in fact, no clear halakhic answers; strict adherence to the halakhah would have exacted a drastic social price, expressed in rancorous animosities within the community and between the community and its neighbors.

-Research today provides a number of diverse approaches to the question of rabbinic dominance in the Jewish society of the period of the Mishnah and the Talmud.
-Catherine Hezser provides an example of a particularly minimalist approach.
+Research today has proposed a number of approaches to the question of rabbinic dominance in the Jewish society of the period of the Mishnah and the Talmud.
+Catherine Hezser provides an example of a particularly minimalistic approach.

-One should note that in various places in the Talmudic literature the Sages reveal their inability to bind the public to their views.
-So, for example, they admit their limited power over the Cohenim – because the Cohenim have their own judiciary, or because of their strong position within Jewish society which rested on the traditions of the Torah and the religious and social conditions that had existed in the days of the Second Temple (e.g. Mishnah, Eduyot 8:3).
-Another example that reflects the Sages’ understanding that the halakhic system was not always adequate for changing well-rooted norms in society, is discernible in Talmudic sources describing the behavior of leading Sages trying by their personal example to institute desired norms in society.
+One should note that in various places in talmudic literature the sages reveal their inability coerce the public to follow their views.
+So, for example, they admit their limited power over the kohanim: either because the kohanim had their own judiciary, or because of their strong position within Jewish society, resting on the traditions of the Torah and the religious and social conditions that had existed in the days of the Second Temple (e.g., mEd 8:3).
+Another example that reflects the sages' understanding that the halakhic system was not always adequate for changing deeply-rooted norms in society can be seen in talmudic sources describing leading sages trying to institute desired norms by personal example.

-I deem that when we ask ourselves what can be learned from the rabbinic sources about the tie between the halakhic discourse and the reality in which the Sages operated, especially when we examine their utilization of “taqqanot”, one should take into consideration two additional points: The first derives from the character of the taqqanot as legislation intended as a solution to a contemporary need – demonstrating an actuality.
-The second rests on the aspiration of the Sages to endow their concepts and precepts to the general society, even though this aspiration was never fully realized.
-From this aspect, even if we suppose that taqqanot “ways of peace”, which I will discuss below, were not implemented by all members of the community, it is still proper to relate to them as a suitable platform for examining different approaches of the Sages for coping with actual challenges stemming from reality, and not just reflections of an internal theoretical discussion (pilpul) that existed in the world of the academy of the Sages.
+I believe that when we ask ourselves what can be learned from the rabbinic sources about the connection between halakhic discourse and the sages' lived reality, especially when we examine their use of takanot, one should take into consideration two additional points: The first derives from the character of takanot as legislation intended to solve a contemporary need — demonstrating an actuality.
+The second rests on the sages' aspiration to impose their concepts and precepts over society at large, even though this aspiration was never fully realized.
+From this perspective, even if we suppose that "ways of peace" takanot, which I will discuss further below, were not implemented by all members of the community, they remain a suitable lens for examining the sages' different approaches in coping with actual challenges, and not just as reflections of internal theoretical and academic discussions (pilpul).

-In the Mishnah, Tractate Gittin, one finds a group of taqqanot whose decisions are justified by the term “In the interests of peace”.
-This justification clearly conveys that the considerations that guided the sages in their decision did not always stem from the internal logic of the subject of the Halakhah under discussion, but from other considerations altogether; in this case, the consideration of the expected ramifications of a halakhic decision on the behavior of people towards one another.
+In Mishnah tractate Gittin one finds a group of takanot in which the decisions are justified by the phrase "in the interests of peace."
+This justification clearly conveys that the considerations that guided the sages in their decisions did not always stem from the internal logic of the halakhic matter under discussion, but from other factors altogether; in this case, the expected ramifications of a halakhic decision on people's behavior towards one another.